asciamanna/asciamanna.github.io/_drafts/remove-cross-team-dependencies.md

 necessary to affect change in the organization.

-Having regular retrospectives allows teams to tune the way they work and have ownership over their process and practices.
+Having regular retrospectives allows teams to tune the way they work and have ownership over their processes and practices.
 Unfortunately, in these organizations trying to scale, they often decide that everyone has to "do agile the same way."
-Too often scrum masters (or their equivalent) become management proxies making sure teams are doing as they are told instead of being the servant leaders helping teams improve themselves. **When those closest to the work cannot improve upon their processes, practices, or working conditions the team will decline.** Additionally, this becomes a significant morale problem when teams can no longer improve their work.
+Too often scrum masters (or their equivalent) become management proxies making sure teams are doing as they are told instead of being the servant leaders helping teams improve themselves. **When those closest to the work cannot improve upon how they work conditions on the team will decline.** Additionally, this becomes a significant morale problem when teams can no longer improve their work.

 ### Optimizing for Shared Code